RollingRo11/dropout/README.md

 Read the paper [here!](https://jmlr.org/papers/v15/srivastava14a.html)

+(A large amount of this code was inspired by networks built in Andrej Karpathy's [makemore series](https://karpathy.ai/zero-to-hero.html))

 ## Paper implementation overview

 Hinton et al. describe dropout as the idea of randomly dropping $(1 - p)$ percent of units in the network, to prevent networks from learning too much from specificities of the dataset (co-adapting), where $p$ is the probability (from 0 to 1) that a neuron/unit is kept in the network.
 This also boasts training efficiency benefits and forces more neurons to "strengthen" when learning through optimization